This Shahrazad review was made after playing the game six times. We were sent a copy of this game by the publisher in exchange for an honest review.

 - I’m not sure why they chose to use black as one of the tile colors.
 Considering how colorful this game is, I think they should have chosen another bright color to go with the red, yellow, and blue tiles.
 It’s also sometimes tough to differentiate the blue and black tiles when they’re on the table.

 To me, Shahrazad is a keeper because it’s simple to setup and play, it looks great, and it’s challenging without being frustrating.
-It’s one of those games that I can grab from the shelf anytime I want to get a quick solo game in, or when I want a quick co-op filler that a friend and I can play.
+It’s one of those tabletop games that I can grab from the shelf anytime I want to get a quick solo game in, or when I want a quick co-op filler game that a friend and I can play.